 Many times I’ve taken a class and barely cracked open the book.
 What a waste!

 See from the professor how much the book will be used.
 You may be surprised to find out you don’t need the book.
 That is significant savings!
 (I had one professor who told us what the book would be then basically gave the ole “wink, wink, nod, nod” and inferred that the book wouldn’t really be used.)

 Talking to students who took the class before could be useful if the professor won’t give a definite answer (sometimes they have a financial interest in a book).
 You may be able to get by without the book, go to the library to study, or borrow the book from a fellow student when needed (be nice and chum up to a few students in class).

-Sometimes you have to suck it up and buy a book new.
-(One new twist I’ve seen is that you need a code or CD for additional work that only comes with a new book.)
+Sometimes you have to suck it up and buy a new textbook.
+(One new twist I’ve seen is that you need a code, CD, or online access for additional work that only comes with a new book.)
 But most times you can save significantly and get your college textbooks for less with a little bit of research and by shopping around!